-The notification referred to in Article 91 shall be such as to enable the Agency to make, if necessary, an ad hoc inspection to identify, and if possible verify the quantity and composition of, the nuclear material before it is transferred out of Mauritius and, if the Agency so wishes or the Government of Mauritius so requests, to affix seals to the nuclear material when it has been prepared for shipping.
+The notification referred to in Article 91 shall be such as to enable the Agency to make, if necessary, an ad hoc inspection to identify, and if possible verify the quantity and composition of, the nuclear material before it is transferred out of the Netherlands Antilles and, if the Agency so wishes or the Netherlands Antilles so requests, to affix seals to the nuclear material when it has been prepared for shipping.
 However, the transfer of the nuclear material shall not be delayed in any way by any action taken or contemplated by the Agency pursuant to such a notification.

-If the nuclear material will not be subject to Agency safeguards in the recipient State, the Government of Mauritius shall make arrangements for the Agency to receive, within three months of the time when the recipient State accepts responsibility for the nuclear material from Mauritius, confirmation by the recipient State of the transfer.
+If the nuclear material will not be subject to Agency safeguards in the recipient State, the Netherlands Antilles shall make arrangements for the Agency to receive, within three months of the time when the recipient State accepts responsibility for the nuclear material from the Netherlands Antilles, confirmation by the recipient State of the transfer.

-- (a) The Government of Mauritius shall notify the Agency of any expected transfer into Mauritius of nuclear material required to be subject to safeguards under this Agreement if the shipment exceeds one effective kilogram, or if, within a period of three months, several separate shipments are to be received from the same State, each of less than one effective kilogram but the total of which exceeds one effective kilogram. - (b) The Agency shall be notified as much in advance as possible of the expected arrival of the nuclear material, and in any case not later than the date on which the Government of Mauritius assumes responsibility for the nuclear material. - (c) The Government of Mauritius and the Agency may agree on different procedures for advance notification. - (d) The notification shall specify: - (i) The identification and, if possible, the expected quantity and composition of the nuclear material; - (ii) At what point of the transfer the Government of Mauritius will assume responsibility for the nuclear material for the purpose of this Agreement, and the probable date on which that point will be reached; and - (iii) The expected date of arrival, the location where, and the date on which, the nuclear material is intended to be unpacked.
+- (a) The Netherlands Antilles shall notify the Agency of any expected transfer into the Netherlands Antilles of nuclear material required to be subject to safeguards under this Agreement if the shipment exceeds one effective kilogram, or if, within a period of three months, several separate shipments are to be received from the same State, each of less than one effective kilogram but the total of which exceeds one effective kilogram. - (b) The Agency shall be notified as much in advance as possible of the expected arrival of the nuclear material, and in any case not later than the date on which the Netherlands Antilles assumes responsibility for the nuclear material. - (c) The Netherlands Antilles and the Agency may agree on different procedures for advance notification. - (d) The notification shall specify: - (i) The identification and, if possible, the expected quantity and composition of the nuclear material: - (ii) At what point of the transfer the Netherlands Antilles will assume responsibility for the nuclear material for the purpose of this Agreement, and the probable date on which that point will be reached; and - (iii) The expected date of arrival, the location where, and the date on which, the nuclear material is intended to be unpacked.